Healthdirect Free Australian health advice you can count on.

 Will pregnancy affect my asthma?

-Hormonal and physical changes that naturally occur during pregnancy can make it feel harder to breathe.
-As your baby grows and your uterus gets bigger, there is less space for your lungs to expand.
-Many people who are pregnant feel short of breath at times, whether or not they have asthma.
+Hormonal changes that occur during pregnancy can make it feel harder to breathe.
+As your baby grows and your uterus gets bigger, there is also less space for your lungs to expand.

 Will having asthma affect my baby?

-You might feel concerned about taking medicines during pregnancy — but remember, it's safer for you and your baby when your asthma is well-managed.
+You might feel concerned about taking medicines during pregnancy — but remember, it's safer for both you and your baby when your asthma is well-managed.

 How do I manage my asthma during pregnancy?